kunchamharsha/audiotranscriptionservice/README.md

 * rename: to rename an uploaded file, right click on the file and click rename

 * info: to get information about the file, right click on the file and click info

-## Scope of Improvement

-please raise issues or request feature changes via the issues section in github